dnlsyfq/js_dom/README.md

 All HTML elements are objects.
 And as we know every object has properties and methods.

 ```
+document.head
 document.body
 document.title
 document.URL
 ```

+### select and modify
+CSS selectors define the elements to which a set of CSS rules apply, but we can also use these same selectors to access DOM elements with JavaScript!
+Selectors can include a tag name, a class, or an ID.

 ```
 document.body.innerHTML = 'The cat loves the dog.';